sadanandpai/git-guide/README.md

 <img width="587" alt="amend" src="https://user-images.githubusercontent.com/12962887/180615625-baa2b6f5-2ca5-454a-bfbf-d7115537cdbf.png">

-Note: The `amend` updates the previous commit without creating new one on top of previous. (in reality, Git discards the previous commit and replaces it with new commit)
+Note: The `amend` updates the previous commit without creating a new one on top of the previous. (in reality, Git discards the previous commit and replaces it with a new commit)
 <br>
 <br>